AlfredBroda/AlkemiaArmory/README.md

 <td>
 Buzzard-class Missile Destroyer

 A dedicated missile destroyer based on the Hammerhead.
-Boasting an impressive ordinance store and rapid autoloaders, the Buzzard can deal a staggering ammount of damage for it's size.
+Boasting an impressive ordinance store and rapid autoloaders, the Buzzard can deal a staggering amount of damage for it's size.
 </td>
 </tr>